vault27/Foundation/ipsec.md

 - IKE SA and IPSec SAs must be cryptographically independent
 - Phase 1 establishes an ISAKMP(Internet Security Association and Key Management Protocol) SA, which is a secure channel through which the IPsec SA negotiation can take place.
 - Next step in Phase 1 is to run Diffie Hellman and to establish secret keys And the next step is to authenticate each other
-- And only after this IKE Phase 1 is established, it is used only for communications between firewalls themselves.
+- And only after this IKE Phase 1 is established, it is used only for communications between firewalls themselves
+- The ISAKMP header has its own SPI pair
+- These SPIs identify the IKE SA
+- IKE SAs are bidirectional

 Negotiations: